 Throughout the US, millions are eligible for the coronavirus vaccine.
-Vaccine supply is distributed based on each state’s adult population, and with a strict priority protocol.
+Vaccine supply is to be distributed based on each state’s adult population, and with a strict priority protocol.

-State governors ultimately had the final say on who is to be vaccinated first.
-The CDC’s Advisory Committee on Immunization Practices (ACIP) recommended those living and working in long-term care homes to be vaccinated first, as well as health care workers especially at risk of exposure.
+State governors will ultimately have the final say on who is to be vaccinated first.
+The CDC’s Advisory Committee on Immunization Practices (ACIP) recommended those living and working in long-term care homes to be the priority, as well as health care workers at risk of exposure.
 People 65 and over, essential workers in critical industries and those living with compromised immune systems would be next.
-The general population would follow suit.
+The general population will follow suit.

 If everything goes smoothly, experts are optimistic most Americans will be vaccinated by June.